How to Improve Dashboard Load Times with People and Processes

 Start with average dashboard load time.
 Pivoting this metric will establish the performance standard of truth, identify a shortlist of views needing help, and serve as a benchmark for future improvements.

-Using the “Content Thresholds” parameters, filter for all items that take longer than 15s to load and have over 50 requests.
+Using the “Content Thresholds” parameters, filter for all items that take longer than 15 seconds to load and have over 50 requests.
 With two inputs, you’ve narrowed the pool of 2,938 total dashboards to a shortlist of 15 most in need of help.
 This shortlist prepares you for the next step—improving content.

-Step 2: Improve Content
+Step 2: Improve content

 By monitoring, you’ve identified which dashboards need help.
 Now what?
 Someone with performance best practice knowledge will need to go in and actually improve the dashboards.
 This step is about defining your organization’s approach.
 Where it starts depends on how you answer the following questions:

-Do you currently have internal experts who can diagnose and improve slow dashboards?
+- Do you currently have internal experts who can diagnose and improve slow dashboards?

-Do those experts have bandwidth to help their colleagues in need?
+- Do those experts have bandwidth to help their colleagues in need?

 If the answer is yes to both questions, this step will be about connecting experts with struggling dashboards.
 If the answer is no to either question, it will be challenging to improve content internally.
 Start by hiring professional services or a trusted partner to optimize your list of slow dashboards one by one and share the learnings with your centralized teams.
 If the budget is tight, you can upskill centralized teams with the concepts outlined in the Designing Efficient Workbooks whitepaper.
 As your centralized team ramps up, they can shoulder more performance responsibility and scale that knowledge onto the next step—enabling the community.

-Step 3: Enable the Community
+Step 3: Enable the community

 Your centralized teams now understand common performance pitfalls.
 It’s time to repurpose these lessons and ensure your users have the knowledge and tools to self-serve their performance obstacles.